LumoRez07/Flow/README.md

       Flow is an open-source project.
 By purchasing the Microsoft Store version, you are directly supporting the independent developer and ensuring the continued growth of this tool.
     </i>
   </p>

 </div>

+> [!IMPORTANT]
+> Distribution note: the Microsoft Store edition is planned to become a Pro version.
+Its price is expected to increase to **5 USD** to help compensate for server rental, and hosted services will be turned on once the Pro release reaches the required user threshold.
+The GitHub version will remain the free open-source build and will continue receiving major features and updates.

 ## Overview